ABOUT US

 WHAT TO DO NEXT

-1. If you feel you are in immediate danger find somewhere safe.
-Go to a shelter or a family or friends home.
-If your situation meet the requirements, you may wish to seek an Order of Protection through the circuit court.
+1. Find somewhere safe if you feel you are in immediate danger, such as a shelter or a family member’s or friend’s home.
+If your situation meet the requirements, you may wish to seek an Order of Protection through the courts.

 2. If you learn any information after making your initial police report, report the additional information to the police.